F4brice74/portfolio2025/prd.md

   - Blog articles load within 3 seconds including images
   - Static assets are properly cached and compressed
   - Progressive loading techniques are implemented for images and content

+### 10.13.
+Discover factory projects through articles
+- **ID**: US-013
+- **Description**: As a blog reader, I want to discover factory projects through article links so that I can explore detailed work samples
+- **Acceptance criteria**:
+  - Articles can contain links to factory projects using /factory/[project-slug] URLs
+  - Project links are clearly identified and styled differently from regular links
+  - Clicking a project link opens the dedicated project page
+  - Project pages load within 3 seconds with optimized images and content

+### 10.14.
+View factory project details
+- **ID**: US-014
+- **Description**: As a site visitor, I want to view detailed factory project pages so that I can understand the work and technologies used
+- **Acceptance criteria**:
+  - Project pages display title, description, technologies, and visual elements
+  - Images are optimized and load progressively for fast viewing
+  - Project pages include links to live demos or repositories when available
+  - Mobile-responsive design ensures proper viewing on all devices

+### 10.15.
+Access factory projects via direct URLs
+- **ID**: US-015
+- **Description**: As a visitor with a direct link, I want to access factory projects via their unique URLs so that I can view specific work samples
+- **Acceptance criteria**:
+  - Factory projects are accessible via /factory/[project-slug] URLs
+  - URLs are SEO-friendly and include relevant keywords
+  - Direct access works without requiring navigation through other pages
+  - 404 handling provides helpful navigation back to main content

+### 10.16.
+Manage factory projects in admin
+- **ID**: US-016
+- **Description**: As the site owner, I want to create and manage factory projects so that I can showcase my work effectively
+- **Acceptance criteria**:
+  - Admin interface allows creation of new factory projects
+  - Project form includes fields for title, description, technologies, images, and links
+  - Projects can be saved as draft or published immediately
+  - Edit and delete functionality is available for existing projects